jacobalberty/cups-docker/README.md

 ## Drivers

 CUPS is pretty useless without drivers.
 Unfortunately it does not come with many drivers in the default install.
 Your best bet for getting drivers working is to create a dockerfile with this image as the FROM source and install your drivers that way.
-I am working on a few tools to help make building or installing other drivers easier.
+To make getting drivers installed easier I will include shell scripts in /usr/local/docker/share/drivers to handle installation of common drivers.
+If you manage to get a new driver working please post a description of how you did it on the github issue tracker, or submit a PR.

 ### hplip

-I am able to build and install hplip under this image just fine.
-The debian packages for hplip may work as I do try to provide all of the dependencies to dpkg, I just have not tested that.
-I have included a [Dockerfile](https://github.com/jacobalberty/cups-docker/blob/master/examples/hplip/Dockerfile) that installs hplip from source.
-It does not automatically install the binary plugin.
-You will need to use `docker exec` (or the equivalent for your environment) to enter the image and run the `hp-plugin` script in order for the image to be fully functional.
+hplip can be installed by running /usr/local/docker/share/drivers/hplip.sh in the image, you must then follow up with running hp-plugin and accepting the license agreement for a fully working install.

 ## Volumes: